The Succession Soils Method

 The key is sequencing.
 We do not ask you to make dramatic, all-or-nothing changes.
 Instead, we phase biological interventions alongside your existing programme, using SAP data as a safety net.
 As the biology builds, we systematically reduce synthetic inputs—only when the data confirms the soil can take over.
 This is how you avoid the yield dip that destroys most regenerative transitions.

-What crops do we support?
+Which orchards do we support?

 Frequently Asked Questions